adambard/learnxinyminutes-docs/python3.html.markdown

     # Basic initializer, this is called when this class is instantiated.
     # Note that the double leading and trailing underscores denote objects
-    # or attributes that are used by python but that live in user-controlled
+    # or attributes that are used by Python but that live in user-controlled
     # namespaces.
 Methods(or objects or attributes) like: __init__, __str__,
-    # __repr__ etc. are called magic methods (or sometimes called dunder methods)
+    # __repr__ etc. are called special methods (or sometimes called dunder methods)
     # You should not invent such names on your own.
     def __init__(self, name):
         # Assign the argument to the instance's name attribute